blynkkk/blynkkk.github.io/mobile/led.md

 #### Home Screen LED

 You can also add LED to your Android Home Screen.
 LED works via HTTPS in that case.
 Have in mind that in "Home Screen" mode LED has few limitations.
 LED will update it's state only once per 15 min.
-However you can change this via Widget Settings.
+You can change this via Widget Settings.
+However update interval less than 15 minutes is not guaranteed.

-**Note :** Adding home screen widget costs 200 energy.
+**Note :** Adding home screen widget costs 100 energy.
 This energy not rechargeable.

 **Sketch:** [LED](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/LED/LED_Blink/LED_Blink.ino)